 The profoundly humanist œuvre of Dani Karavan draws its material from natural elements as diverse as sand, wood, water, wind, trees, and light.
 Each installation has a resonance with the memories of its specific site, true medium of the artist, and is mainly conceived as a place of life, reflection and communion with Nature.
 From Israel to Japan, from the United States to Korea, from France to Italy, each of the artist’s works invites those who walk through it to experience the essence of the site itself.

 Recently, Dani Karavan started working on smaller sculptures, which he calls his “chamber music” works.
 For these new works, the artist uses an innovative technique with concrete made of raw brick.
 The production of these sculptures, invoking the earthen villages of his childhood and remains from Canaanite and Israelite constructions more than 2000 years old, is provided by the gallery.
-They were presented twice: in a solo show of Karavan at the Museum of Modern Art of Céret (South of France) and in the exhibition “Quinte-Essence – air-water-earth-fire-ether”, celebrating the gallery’s 90th Anniversary in 2015, and at the Grand Palais for FIAC.
+They were presented twice: in a solo show of Karavan at the Museum of Modern Art of Céret (South of France) and in the exhibition “Quinte-Essence – air-water-earth-fire-ether”, celebrating the gallery’s 90th Anniversary in 2015, together with the gallery’s participation at FIAC the same year.